Noncommutative AdS black hole and the IR holographic superconductor: Schrödinger potential in the NC near horizon

 Since the coordinate transformation $z \mapsto z^{*}$ can not be integrated analytically

 we perform an approximate expression near the horizon $z=1$, yielding

 In terms of the star coordinate, the horizon is located at $z^{*}=0$.
 We expect that the NC effects become relevant at the extremality and when $m^{2}L^{2}$ are close to the upper BF bound (\ref{NCBF}) in the sense that the stepper potential well is capable of capturing more bound states.
-Substituting (\ref{zstar}) into (\ref{uniqueS}), all the physics is codified in this Schrödinger potential that, unfortunately, the final expression is quite formidable and we are not able to write it down in this report.
-Nonetheless, the structure of the potential (\ref{uniqueS}) in the near horizon and extremality condition is analyzed as a function of the nearness parameter, as we shall see now.
+Substituting (\ref{zstar}) into (\ref{uniqueS}), all the physics is codified in the Schrödinger potential.
+Unfortunately, its final expression is quite involved and we do not write it down in this report.
+Nonetheless, the structure of the potential (\ref{uniqueS}) in the near-horizon and extremality conditions is analyzed as a function of the nearness parameter, as we shall see now.

-For the seeking of clarity on the relation between the depth of the formed potential well and the number of bound states that capture, two eigenvalues of energy $E_{n}$ of the expression (\ref{eigenenergy}), starting with the Lowest Landau Level, are marked.
-We consider first the system in the near extremal case and small magnetic field.
-Also, we consider a scalar field mass close to the BF bound for AdS$_{2}$.
-This situation is depicted in Fig. \ref{fig:newPot1a}.
-The NC effects in the near horizon and near extremal geometry are controlled by the nearness parameter $\alpha$ and increase the bound states reflected in the more pronounced potential wells close to the cutoff $\alpha =1$.
-In other words, the stepper NC effective curvature in the AdS$_{2}$ near horizon region, promotes the proliferation of bound states, dual to the density of Cooper pairs, demonstrating that the NC background acts in favor of hair formation when the C-extremal background does not.
-Interestingly, the case of normalizable bound $m^{2}L^{2}=-2$ of the figure \ref{fig:newPot1b}, shows that the commutative case $\alpha\gg 1$ can not form a bound state and no hair formation is present.
+For the sake of clarity on the relation between the depth of the formed Schrödinger potential well and the number of bound states that captures, two eigenvalues of energy $E_{n}$ of the expression (\ref{eigenenergy}), starting with the LLL, are marked in Fig. \ref{fig:newpot1}.
+We consider first the system in the near extremal case and small magnetic field, as well as a scalar field mass close to the BF bound for AdS$_{2}$, a situation depicted in Fig. \ref{fig:newPot1a}.
+The NC effects in the near horizon and near extremal geometry are controlled by the nearness parameter $\alpha$ and increase the number of bound states reflected in the more pronounced potential wells close to the cutoff $\alpha =1$.
+In other words, the stepper NC effective curvature in the AdS$_{2}$ near-horizon region, promotes the proliferation of bound states dual to the density of Cooper pairs, demonstrating that the NC background acts in favor of hair formation relative to the C-extremal background.
+Interestingly, the case of the normalizable mode $m^{2}L^{2}=-2$ of the figure \ref{fig:newPot1b}, shows that the commutative case $\alpha\gg 1$ can not form a bound state and no hair formation is present.
 However, turning on the NC effects $\alpha\mapsto 1$, robust potential wells start to form, retaining bound states, including the LLL.
 Both cases constitute a novel result since, it was pointed out in previous literature that this particular mode is unstable in the IR, nonetheless stable at the UV \cite{Faulkner:2010jy, Iqbal:2010eh}.